Differences Between Curtains, Drapes, Shades, and Blinds

 • Bamboo and wood shades add an organic element to your room as they are made of natural woven materials.

-Although window shades can be stylish enough to wear on their own, many like to use them under sheer curtains or with valances.
+Although window shades can be stylish enough to wear independently, many like to use them under sheer curtains or with valances.

-As with curtains, you can use shades to add a pop of color, a dash of pattern, or a dose of texture to a space.
+As with curtains, shades can add a pop of color, a dash of pattern, or a dose of texture to a space.

-When it comes to cleaning, the majority of them may be dry cleaned, delicately machine washed or even vacuumed.
+When it comes to cleaning, most of them may be dry cleaned, delicately machine washed, or even vacuumed.
 You may clean the roller with a vacuum or with gentle soap.

 Blinds

-Amongst the differences between Curtains, Drapes, Shades, and Blind, Blinds are radically different, and you’ve probably seen them often in offices and study rooms.
+Amongst the differences between Curtains, Drapes, Shades, and Blinds, Blinds are radically different, and you’ve probably seen them often in offices and study rooms.

-While blinds are raised and lowered with a cord or a lifting mechanism like shades, they also differ in that these blinds are not made of a strong fabric.
+While blinds are raised and lowered with a cord or a lifting mechanism like shades, they differ in that they are not made of strong fabric.

 Instead, blinds are made of wood, bamboo, aluminum, or vinyl slats, also called louvers, that open to let in light or close for privacy.
 Therefore, it is seldom necessary to raise the entire blind unless the window below is opened.